Plank Pike Jumps

 Follow these step-by-step instructions to perform Plank Pike Jumps with proper form and technique.

-Jump your feet towards your hands while raising your hips upward into a pike position.
+Engage your core and jump both feet forward towards your hands, simultaneously lifting your hips high into a pike position.

-Quickly jump your feet back to the starting plank position, keeping your core engaged.
+Immediately jump your feet back to the starting high plank position, ensuring your body remains in a straight line.

 Secondary Muscles